-- Select Add and enter details of the external signalling interface in the pop-up menu (not shown). - In the Name field enter a descriptive name for the external signalling interface. - For Signaling IP, select the external signalling interface IP address defined in Section 7.3. - Select UDP port number, 5060 is used for the UPC SIP Trunk.
+- Select Add and enter details of the external signalling interface in the pop-up menu (not shown). - In the Name field enter a descriptive name for the external signalling interface. - For Signaling IP, select the external signalling interface IP address defined in Section 7.3. - For UDP Port, 5060 is used for Eir SIP Trunk service.